 Attributes: this section will allow you to add attributes that get added to entities that apply this character sheet.
 Beware that there is a maximum of about 600 attributes per entity in the marketplace, and we won’t be able to add more than supported.

 At the end of the page, a preview section allows you to somewhat preview how it will look, but in practice doesn’t currently work very well, due to the if/else conditions not being evaluated.
-Future changes to the marketplace will fix this issue.
+Future changes to the marketplace will probably fix this issue.

 Content Pack fields

 The most complicated plugin type.
-The version creation doesn’t have additional fields, but once it is created, in the overview page of your plugin, the version will have a new link labeled 0 entities (click to manage).
+The version creation form doesn’t have additional fields, but once created, in the overview page of your plugin, the version will have a new link labeled 0 entities (click to manage).
 Clicking this link brings up a new interface to add entities to your plugin.

 Publishing your plugin